WEHC

 WEHC is a Public Radio-formatted broadcast radio station licensed to Emory, Virginia, serving the Abingdon/Marion area.
 WEHC is owned and operated by Emory and Henry University.

 History

 The original incarnation of WEHC was a 100-watt AM station, which signed on October 24, 1929 on 1370 kHz.
-This WEHC was the first station to go into operation in Virginia outside of Richmond and Norfolk.
 The station was programmed mostly by students and represented to the Federal Radio Commission by faculty member W. Byron Brown.
 After three years of operation, the Great Depression prompted the college to sell to Brown for $5,000 in the fall of 1932.
 The station went off the air that December as Brown moved the physical facilities to Charlottesville, Virginia, where it is still in operation as WCHV.

 The current WEHC, which is legally unrelated to the original station, was founded in 1992.
 The original station kept the WEHC callsign until 1935, but it was never reused and remained available for the new station.